Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

 ## 1B.3 A brief history, status and roadmap
 * 2022 - work on design started
     Sep 7 : first patch published
-* 2023 May 2 - Product Keynote Launch
+* 2023 May 2 - Product Keynote Launch Modular engine/Mojo
     Chris Lattner considers Mojo to be at v 0.1

 Goals / Roadmap: